List of The Who tours and performances: Quadrophenia Tour

 The Who wanted to play Quadrophenia live, but would not be able to play all the instruments on the album on stage.
 Townshend wanted Chris Stainton to accompany them as a touring keyboardist, but Daltrey objected.
 They decided to play along to backing tapes as they had already done for "Baba O'Riley" and "Won't Get Fooled Again".
 The group only allowed two days rehearsals, one of which was abandoned after Daltrey punched Townshend following an argument.

 The tour started on 28 October 1973.
-The original plan had been to play most of the album, but after the first gig at Stoke-on-Trent, the band dropped "The Dirty Jobs", "Is It In My Head" and "I've Had Enough" from the set.
+The original plan had been to play most of the album, but after the first gig at Stoke-on-Trent, the band dropped the title track, "Cut My Hair", "The Dirty Jobs", "Is It In My Head" and "I've Had Enough" from the set.
 Both Daltrey and Townshend felt they had to describe the plot in detail to the audience, which took up valuable time on stage.
 A few shows later in Newcastle upon Tyne, the backing tapes to "5:15" came in late.
 Townshend stopped the show, grabbed sound engineer Bob Pridden, who was controlling the mixing desk, and dragged him onstage, shouting obscenities at him.
 Townshend subsequently picked up some of the tapes and threw them over the stage, kicked his amplifier over, and walked off.
 The band returned 20 minutes later, playing older material.
 Townshend and Moon appeared on local television the following day and attempted to brush things off.
 The Who played two other shows in Newcastle without incident.